Can you kiss your cat? Behaviour Manager Nicky Trevorrow explains all.

 Do cats kiss each other?

-"So if you want to see if your cats get along, then it’s all about reading the body language!
-If cats walk around each other with an upright tail, rub against each other, or play-fight with their claws tucked in, then those are all signs of a friendly relationship!"
+If you want to see if your cats get along, then it’s all about reading the body language!
+If they walk around each other with an upright tail, rub against each other, or play-fight with their claws tucked in, then those are all signs of feline friends!

-For more cat behaviour advice please visit www.cats.org.uk
+For more cat behaviour advice, please visit www.cats.org.uk/behaviour